Oliver Paipoonge

 Oliver Paipoonge is a township in the Canadian province of Ontario, located directly west of the city of Thunder Bay.
 The municipality was formed on January 1, 1998, with the amalgamation of the former Township of Oliver and Township of Paipoonge.
-It contains several communities within its boundaries, including Baird, Carters Corners, Harstone, Kakabeka Falls, Lee, McCluskeys Corners, Millar, Murillo, Rosslyn, Slate River Valley, Stanley and Twin City.
-The remainder of the municipality is agricultural or rural.

 The municipality is part of Thunder Bay's Census Metropolitan Area.

 Geography

 The geography of Oliver Paipoonge transitions from river valleys in the south, through flat open farmland and rolling hills in the central areas, to the rough Canadian Shield in the north.
 The most notable geographic feature is Kakabeka Falls, located on the western edge of the municipality in Kakabeka Falls Provincial Park.
+Besides small communities, the municipality is mostly agricultural or rural.

 Communities

+The municipality contains several communities within its boundaries, including: